-Judith Lavagna is an independent curator currently living and working in Berlin.
+Judith Lavagna is an independent curator and educator currently living and working in Berlin.

 Her work aims to create processual formats of exhibition-making towards collaborative and educational forms of research.